andrethy/AspNetCore-Web-Api-Template/README.md

 # AspNetCore Web API Template
-My idea of what an ASP.NET Core Web API could look like.
+My suggestion of what an ASP.NET Core Web API using .NET Core 2.1 could look like.
 This is a template to make you start faster, by already utilizing some well-used techniques, and having the basics and most vital elements already implemented.
 The template is open for modifications, so please leave comments and suggestions! :-)

 ## Areas of interest: